 COVID-19 is spread in three main ways.

 Breathing in air that has small droplets and particles containing the virus.
-This type of spread is more likely to happen if you have close contact with an infected person.
-It can also happen when you are not in close contact with someone, especially if you are in enclosed indoor spaces with poor airflow and when you are exposed for a longer period.
+This is more likely to happen if you have close contact with an infected person.
+It can also happen when you are not in close contact with someone, for example if you are in enclosed indoor spaces with poor airflow and when you are exposed for a longer period.

 Touching the eyes, nose, or mouth with hands that have the virus on them.
 It is uncommon for COVID-19 to spread through contact with contaminated surfaces.
 This means that you are unlikely to get COVID-19 by touching your eyes, nose, or mouth after touching a contaminated item.

 COVID-19 is spread mainly from person to person who are in close contact.

 COVID-19 is spread mainly from person to person.
 Spread occurs more commonly between people who are in close contact.

 COVID-19 can be spread by people who are not showing symptoms or before their symptoms begin.

 Stay safe when you go out by following these prevention tips and knowing the COVID-19 Community Level in your area.
 This is especially important if you are not yet up to date with your COVID-19 vaccines [Español ] or if you have a weakened immune system.

 COVID-19 Community Levels are a tool to help you decide what prevention steps to take.